itential/ipctl/docs/configuration-reference.md

 #### client_secret

-Configures the client secret for working with Iential Platform running in Itential Cloud.
+Configures the client secret for working with Itential Platform running in Itential Cloud.
 The client secret can be obtained when creating a service account in Itential Cloud.